 Marble is beautiful, premium, and undoubtedly an evergreen classic.
 From marble tabletops to tiles, the quality and feel of marble are incomparable.
-Marble is a stone that has undergone and survived extreme conditions of heat and pressure to get to a point where it can be used to reflect off light.
+A marble is a stone that has undergone and survived extreme conditions of heat and pressure to get to a point where it can be used to reflect off light.
 The use of marble in home decor is not only a status symbol but also quite efficient, given its durability.
 Here is a Complete Guide to Installing and Maintaining the Marble Tiles.

 Types of Marbles